WeConnectArchive/waltz-SDK-example/iOS/README.md

 3. My Invitations (invitations received)

         WaltzSDKMgr.sharedManager.getMyInvitations()

+4. Revoke Invitation (only the one that I have sent and that is still active)

+        WaltzSDKMgr.sharedManager.revokeInvitation(invitationUUID: UUID)

-4. Results are sent in those 3 functions:
+5. Results are sent in those 3 functions:

-        func didGetWaltzMyGuestsWithErrorCode(_ errorCode: SDKResponseCodes, guests: [InvitationResponse]?)
+        @available(*, deprecated, message: "No longer available, should use didGetWaltzMyGuestsWithUUIDWithErrorCode(_ errorCode: SDKResponseCodes, guests: [(InvitationResponse, UUID)]?) instead!", renamed: "didGetWaltzMyGuestsWithErrorCode()") func didGetWaltzMyGuestsWithErrorCode(_ errorCode: SDKResponseCodes, guests: [InvitationResponse]?)
+        func didGetWaltzMyGuestsWithUUIDWithErrorCode(_ errorCode: SDKResponseCodes, guests: [(InvitationResponse, UUID)]?)

-        func didGetWaltzMyInvitationsWithErrorCode(_ errorCode: SDKResponseCodes, invitations: [InvitationResponse]?)
+        @available(*, deprecated, message: "No longer available, should use didGetWaltzMyInvitationsWithUUIDWithErrorCode(_ errorCode: SDKResponseCodes, invitations: [(InvitationResponse, UUID)]?) instead!", renamed: "didGetWaltzMyInvitationsWithErrorCode()") func didGetWaltzMyInvitationsWithErrorCode(_ errorCode: SDKResponseCodes, invitations: [InvitationResponse]?)
+        func didGetWaltzMyInvitationsWithUUIDWithErrorCode(_ errorCode: SDKResponseCodes, invitations: [(InvitationResponse, UUID)]?)

+        func didRevokeWaltzInvitationWithErrorCode(_ errorCode: SDKResponseCodes)

         func didSendWaltzInvitationWithErrorCode(_ errorCode: SDKResponseCodes)

 2 The first two have a list of invitations made by the user and the last one contain the statuses of these invitations